 Located in the picturesque Tennessee River Gorge, the Wall offers world-class crags and is arguably one of the best traditional climbing areas in the country.

 Sunset Rock, Lookout Mountain, TN

-Not only does Sunset Rock boast stout grades and jaw-dropping views, it’s also steeped in history as part of the Chickamauga/Chattanooga National Military Battlefield.
-That said, the relationship between climbers and Rangers is tenuous, so mind your manners on this hallowed rock.
+Not only does Sunset Rock boast stout grades and jaw-dropping views, it’s also steeped in history as part of the Chickamauga/Chattanooga National Military Battlefield, so mind your manners on this hallowed rock.